Updated for 2022/2023

 Ms. Gluck had a great tip for those of us with kids who want to get a feel for it all, but may not want to try the actual parade: Floatfest: A Showcase of Floats.
 This ticketed event takes place after the parade has ended, and continues on January 2nd.
 It’s a chance to view all the floats up close, parked in a row, without having to fight for a seat or try to keep a fidgety toddler sitting still.

 Speaking of Floats, can I help decorate one?

 Absolutely.
 Volunteers need to coordinate with the float builders directly, and there’s a link on the Tournament of Roses website.
 Each float builder has age requirement info on their website, so you can check wether your kids can be involved as well.

 How many floats are in the parade?

 Sometimes there are as many as 42 floats in the Rose Parade, which is a lot of flower power!
 Besides floats, the parade is made up of Marching Bands and Equestrian Units.
-Last year there were 24 bands and 18 Equestrian Units, so floats still win.
+One year there were 24 bands and 18 Equestrian Units, so floats still win.

 Back to the Parade, how can I get a seat in the bleachers right by the Norton Simon Museum?

 Ticketed bleacher seats all along the parade route are available for purchase and their website has all the info.
 While you’re at it, you may either want to buy a parking spot through them, or plan to take Metro.

 Who plays in the Rose Bowl Football Game?

 The Rose Bowl Football game always matches a team from a college in the PAC-12 against a team from the BIG-10.
 The two teams who’ll play in 2023 are still being decided at the time of publication.